Travis Jankowski Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 13th in MLB with a collective nine strikeouts per nine innings.
+- The Angels pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.

-- The Angels have the 11th-ranked team ERA among all league pitching staffs (3.85).
+- The Angels have the 12th-ranked team ERA among all league pitching staffs (4.03).

-- Angels pitchers combine to allow the eighth-fewest home runs in baseball (31 total, 0.9 per game).
+- Angels pitchers combine to allow the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Detmers gets the start for the Angels, his sixth of the season.
-He is 0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched.
+- Suarez (1-1) gets the starting nod for the Angels in his sixth start of the season.
+He's put together a 7.89 ERA in 21 2/3 innings pitched, with 18 strikeouts.

-- In his last outing on Saturday, April 29 against the Milwaukee Brewers, the left-hander tossed 4 1/3 innings, giving up four earned runs while surrendering four hits.
+- In his last outing on Sunday, April 30 against the Milwaukee Brewers, the lefty went five scoreless innings while surrendering two hits.

-- The 23-year-old has put up an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
-Opponents are batting .255 against him.
+- The 25-year-old has an ERA of 7.89, with 7.5 strikeouts per nine innings, in five games this season.
+Opponents are batting .337 against him.

 © 2023 Data Skrive.
 All rights reserved.